Can Sleep Apnea Cause Heart Issues

 This can happen when low oxygen levels caused by sleep apnea lead to narrowing of these arteries.
 Over time, the heart must work harder to push blood through the lungs, leading to right-sided heart failure.

-Heart Conditions Linked to Sleep Apnea
+Heart Conditions Linked to Sleep Problem

 01. Hypertension: As mentioned, untreated sleep apnea commonly causes high blood pressure, which can increase the risk of heart disease and stroke.

-02. Coronary Artery Disease: People with sleep apnea are at higher risk of developing blockages in the coronary arteries, which supply blood to the heart.
+02. Coronary Artery Disease: People with sleep issues are at higher risk of developing blockages in the coronary arteries, which supply blood to the heart.
 These blockages can result in chest pain, heart attacks, or heart failure.

 03. Atrial Fibrillation (AFib): Sleep apnea is strongly linked to AFib, which is a common arrhythmia.
 AFib increases the risk of blood clots forming in the heart, leading to stroke.